 9. Enormous Eruptions

-Create an interactive presentation that illustrates a cross-section of a volcano, labeling the magma chamber, pipe, vent, crater, and lava.
+Create a diagram or nn interactive presentation that illustrates a cross-section of a volcano, labeling the magma chamber, pipe, vent, crater, and lava.
 Animate the process of an eruption.

 10. Get in Front of the Weather